yochitha41/M1_projectgoal_voting_management_system/5_Report/README.md

 Detail report about my project

-This project is helpful for the students who have  .
+This project is helpful for the software for the Voters to vote their nominee .
 This software is having some features which I had mentioned in swot analysis

 Features :